tiagohm/tradutor/README.md

 ## Nested messages

 The messages can be nested.
-The final message key will be in camelCase (starting with a lower case character and capital for each later key).
+The final message name will be transformed to camelCase format (starting with a lower case character and capital for each later key).

 ## Supported Message Type

+The all parameters in a message must be surrounded by curly braces.
+The parameters are sorted alphabetically.

 ### Simple message